 Two Public Cemeteries are located in North Hartland where many early settlers and their families are interred.
 Click below for details:

 These hearty early settlers of North Hartland were mostly self-sustainable raising their own crops and livestock on their homesteads to provide for their families.
 Their occasional need for raw goods, supplies, services and education were typically provided from the small population centers for several decades until the Village eventually became the business, religious, educational and political center of Hartland.

 North Hartland – 1860

 To see a complete and enlargeable version of this original map, click the link below:

 The first documentation of Hartland Common Schools comes from 1820 when 6 school districts were established throughout the newly incorporated town in the major population settlement regions.
 This originally included 3 districts in North Hartland with one covering the Stafford Pond area, one for the Starbird Pond area and one for Bog Pond to Athens area.
 Districts and boundaries changed over the decades and at one point, up to a dozen districts existed in Hartland.

-- Starbird School: Near Starbird Pond, aka North Hartland School, closed 1917
+Starbird School: Near Ferry Road at Starbird Pond, aka North Hartland School; closed 1917